akando42/next-map/README.md

 ```

 ## TODO
-[ ] Post Unique Path and Timestamp
+[ ] Post Unique Path and Timestamp for SEO
 [ ] Airplane Ticket Pricing to Each Location on Stories
 [ ] Fact Section
 [ ] Sync Image assets between Local Folder and Google Storage.